Webinar

 Furthermore, the system or application is responsible for verifying if the user has permission to perform the requested operation.

-Also, access to sensitive data needs to be strictly regulated, and make sure it is only allowed when the data owner has provided written permission by following proper business procedures.
+Also, access to sensitive data needs to be strictly regulated.
+It should only be allowed when the data owner has provided written permission and followed proper business procedures.

 Data Owners are responsible for setting up data access protocols, which should, at a minimum, include the following: